 After obtaining his JD from the University of Washington in 1972, Bill served as an Assistant Attorney General for the state of Washington from 1972 to 1975, after which he joined a predecessor of Vandeberg Johnson & Gandara.
 He has been a member of the Washington State Bar since 1972, and is admitted to practice in the Western District of Washington, the Ninth Circuit Court of Appeals, and the United States Supreme Court.

-He has served as an Adjunct Professor for Central Washington University and Western Washington University.
+He has served as an Adjunct Professor for the University of Washington, Tacoma, and Pacific Lutheran University.
 Bill is a frequent panelist and speaker in programs concerning school law, municipal law, and labor and employment.
 He is a member of the Washington State Council of School Attorneys (President 1978) and was a member of the Continuing Legal Education Committee of the Washington State Bar Association.
 He is a member of the bar sections on Labor and Employment Law, Urban, State and Local Government Law, and Administrative Law.

 Karen Haase is a principal in the Lincoln law firm KSB School Law where she practices exclusively in the area of education law.
 She frequently presents in-services to the students and staff and speaks to all manners of education groups.

 Ms. Haase graduated from the University of Nebraska School of Law with highest distinction.
 She also obtained a Maters of Arts in Political Rhetoric from Kansas State University in 1991 and holds a Bachelor of Arts degree from Hastings College.
 Prior to practicing private practice, she spent two years as a law clerk to the Honorable C. Arlen Beam, a Circuit Judge on the United States Court of Appeals for the Eighth Circuit.